Our Privacy Office:

 CDPHE is a “hybrid entity” as defined at Code of Federal Regulations 45 CFR 164.103 - “a single legal entity that is a covered entity, whose business activities include both covered and non-covered functions…” CDPHE operates exclusively as a “public health authority” under HIPAA, meaning an entity that is responsible for public health matters as part of its official mandate, for all of its programs except two.

 - The CDPHE Mobile Public Health Clinic Program is a “covered entity” and a healthcare provider.

 - The Newcomer Health Program is a “business associate” of the Colorado Department of Human Services.

 For these two programs, CDPHE complies with all HIPAA privacy and security requirements.

 For all other programs, CDPHE is a “public health authority”.

 Public health authority means an agency or authority of the United States, a state, a territory, a political subdivision of a state or territory, or an Indian tribe, or a person or entity acting under a grant of authority from or contract with such public agency, including the employees or agents of such public agency or its contractors or persons or entities to whom it has granted authority, that is responsible for public health matters as part of its official mandate.
 [45 CFR §164.501]

 In key areas of the federal Privacy Rule, HIPAA provides for reporting to public health authorities:

-45 CFR §164.514 (d)(3)(iii)(A) also allows a health plan, provider billing electronically, or clearinghouse to accept the word of the public health authority that the information requested is the “minimum necessary”.
+Finally, with respect to the information sought by a public health authority, 45 CFR §164.514 (d)(3)(iii)(A) also allows a health plan, provider billing electronically, or clearinghouse to accept the word of the public health authority that the information requested is the “minimum necessary”.

 Use of the Website